stephendolan/site/src/_writing/2022-03-31-omnifocus-crm.md

 ---
-title: "Do you really need to pay for a CRM?"
+title: "Using OmniFocus as a simple CRM"
 description: "If you're on a large team with many moving parts, having a CRM is an absolute necessity.
 But how long can you get by without one if you're a solo founder or indie hacker?
-Quite a while, I think."
+Quite a while, if you've got a tool like OmniFocus at hand."
 category: productivity
 image: https://images.unsplash.com/photo-1566443280617-35db331c54fb
 featured: true